Skip to main content

 What is Cardiovascular Disease?

-Cardiovascular disease is an umbrella term for conditions that affect your heart and the blood vessels.
+Cardiovascular disease is an umbrella term for conditions that affect your heart and blood vessels.
 It most commonly occurs due to the build-up of fatty deposits that block the blood vessels around the heart.

 What is the treatment for Congestive Heart Failure?

 There is no treatment for heart failure.
 Many heart failure treatments aim to relieve the symptoms and the pain associated with heart failure.
-Doctors usually prescribe medications like diuretics, vasodilators, ACE Inhibitors, Beta-blockers and, anticoagulants.
+Doctors usually prescribe medications like diuretics, vasodilators, ACE Inhibitors, Beta-blockers and anticoagulants.
 Although many of these drugs are effective, they carry risks that make them unsuitable for individuals with reduced kidney function.

 How to prevent Cardiovascular Diseases?

 Cardiovascular diseases or heart diseases can reduce one’s quality of life.
-Fortunately enough, there’s are things you can do to reduce the risks of the condition.
+Fortunately enough, there are things you can do to reduce the risks of the condition.
 This includes dietary changes, regular exercises, cutting down on sugary and fatty foods, limiting or stopping smoking and alcohol consumption, and managing your stress.

 What causes Cardiovascular Disease?